RandomNoobster/IT1901-Chore-Manager/DEVELOPER_GUIDE.md

 ## Pull requests

 When you are done with your changes, and want to merge your branch into `master`, you will need to create a Pull Request (PR).
 This is done by going to the "Pull requests" tab on GitHub, and clicking the "New pull request" button.
 You will then be presented with a page where you can select the branch you want to merge into `master`, and the branch you want to merge from.
 You can then click the "Create pull request" button.
 You will then be presented with a page where you can write a description of the changes you have made.
+If this PR closes an issue add this in the description: `Closes #issue-number`, this will automatically close the issue when the PR is merged.

 In this repository you can approve your own PR, and merge it into `master`, without any other reviewers.
 If you want others to review your PR, you can add them as reviewers.

 When the review is done, you are ready to merge into `master`.
 Click the "Merge pull request" button, and then the "Confirm merge" button (pick the default option (not squash merge)).
 You have now merged your branch into `master`, and your changes are now live.

 ## Note
 Note: I have not used GitLab extensively, so I am not completely sure how the workflow is there.
-I wrote this `DEVELOPER_GUIDE` with GitHub in mind, but I assume the workflow is similar on GitLab.
+I wrote this DEVELOPER_GUIDE with GitHub in mind, but I assume the workflow is similar on GitLab.
 If there is any devitation from the GitHub workflow, please update this guide.

 ## Best practices